manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 - Any existing gaps within the team, either on the team as a whole or for individual employees.
 - The strengths and scope-for-improvements for each employee.
 The EM should take this into account when assigning work to developers and also when developing goals and career growth plans for each employee.
 - Succession plans within the team.
 For example, the EM should have a good idea about who could take on the role of the _Technical Lead_ in case the current developer in that role moves on to something else.
 Once again, as in the previous point, when developing goals and career growth plans for each employee, the EM should take into account **where each employee currently stands and where s/he needs/wants to be**.
+In general, while we do not want employees to leave, particular the top performing ones, in my opinion, the EM should assume that even the best developers in the team will leave and the EM's goal should be to have a pipeline in place so any disruption from team members leaving is minimized.

 ## Coaching and Mentoring